robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

     JsonSerdes.DigitalTwin().serializer(),
     "Digital Twin Processor");
 ```
-1. Create a ``source processor`` named Desired State Events that consumes data from the ``desired-state-events`` topic.
+1. Create a ``source processor`` named **Desired State Events** that consumes data from the ``desired-state-events`` topic.
 This is the equivalent of a ``stream`` in the DSL.
-2. Create a ``source processor`` named Reported State Events that consumes data from the ``reported-state-events`` topic.
+2. Create a ``source processor`` named **Reported State Events** that consumes data from the ``reported-state-events`` topic.
 This is also the equivalent of a ``stream`` in the DSL.
-3. Add a ``stream processor`` named High ``Winds Flatmap Processor`` that generates a shutdown signal if high winds are detected.
+3. Add a ``stream processor`` named **High Winds Flatmap Processor**  that generates a shutdown signal if high winds are detected.
 This processor receives events from the **Reported State Events** processor.
 This would be a flatMap operation in the DSL since there is a 1:N relationship between the number of input and output records for this stream processor.
 [Example 7-3](#example-7-3-a-processor-implementation-that-detects-dangerous-wind-speeds) shows the implementation of this processor.
-4. Add a ``stream processor`` named Digital Twin Processor that creates digital twin records using data emitted from both the High Winds Flatmap Processor and Desired State Events.
+4. Add a ``stream processor`` named **Digital Twin Processor** that creates digital twin records using data emitted from both the **High Winds Flatmap Processor and Desired State Events**.
 This would be a merge operation in the DSL since multiple sources are involved.
-Furthermore, since this is a stateful processor, this would be the equivalent of an aggregated table in the DSL.
+Furthermore, since this is a stateful processor, this would be the equivalent of an aggregated **table** in the DSL.
 [Example 7-5](#example-7-5-a-stateful-processor-for-creating-digital-twin-records) shows the implementation of this processor.
-5. Use the ``Stores factory`` class to create a store builder, which can be used by Kafka Streams to build persistent key-value stores that are accessible from the Digital Twin Processor node.
+5. Use the ``Stores factory`` class to create a **store builder**, which can be used by Kafka Streams to build persistent key-value stores that are accessible from the Digital Twin Processor node.
 6. Add the state store to the topology and connect it to the ``Digital Twin Processor`` node.
-7. Create a ``sink processor`` named ``Digital Twin Sink`` that writes all digital twin records that get emitted from the Digital Twin Processor node to an output topic named digital-twins.
+7. Create a ``sink processor`` named ``Digital Twin Sink`` that writes all digital twin records that get emitted from the Digital Twin Processor node to an output topic named **digital-twins**.

 We can now run our application, write some test data to our Kafka cluster, and query our digital twin service.
 Running our application is no different than what we’ve seen in previous chapters, as you can see from the following code block:
 ```java